SelecTree: Tree Detail

 Jackfruit trees bear large edible fruits, sometimes over 100 pounds.
 The seeds are also edible when roasted and the wood is valuable as timber.
 Jackfruit was introduced to Hawai'i from the Caribbean in the late 1800s and is now occasionally found around old homes and in large gardens.
 Peak fruit production happens in late summer and fall.
 Artocarpus heterophyllus has a HPWRA (Hawai'i Pacific Weed Risk Assessment) score of 1 (Evaluate), and the Plant Pono link is: https://plantpono.org/pono-plants/artocarpus-heterophyllus/

 Additional Common Names

 JACKFRUIT, JACK TREE, JACA, NANGKA

 Erect or Spreading and requires ample growing space.

 Width: 20 - 50 feet.

 Leaves Pinnately Lobed to Ovate, Dark Green, No Change, Evergreen.

-Flowers Inconspicuous.
-Yellow Green.
+Flowers Inconspicuous. green.
 Flowers in Winter.
-Has separate male and female flowers on the same tree (monoecious).
+Has separate male and female reproductive parts on the same tree (monoecious).

 Prolific, Green Multiple Fruit, Very Large (Over 3.00 inches), fruiting in Summer Edible.